lopeze25/lopeze25/README.md

 ### Hi there 👋

 My name is Ezekiel Lopez.
-This is a personal github of that showcases some of my interests, with a focus on embedded systems, systems programming, statistical machine learning, and algorithm design.
+This is my personal GitHub that showcases some of my interests, with a focus on embedded systems, systems programming, statistical machine learning, and algorithm design.

-I'm currently working on various snippets of code and complied projects for my portfolio back tester and some FPGA and quantum mechanics projects.
+I'm currently working on various snippets of code and compiled projects for my portfolio back tester and some FPGA and quantum mechanics projects.

 <!-- **lopeze25/lopeze25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.